oldtrickcoder/First-HTMLCSS-after-Return-From-Dead/README.md

  * Laravel
  * Codeigniter 4
  * Blade template engine
  and also several Software architect concept in a form Monolitic and microservices, also now I still learn about CI-CD pipeline using github workflows and Azure Devops....
-And also I developed my own email server actually in google cloud console, using NGINX,Roundcube
+And also I developed my own email server actually in google cloud console, using NGINX,Roundcube.... and still learning more

    ![Moral lessons](https://media.giphy.com/media/PiQ7UCeXF1djOdTWZR/giphy.gif)